Kwiatens/FloV3R/README.md

 To flash the frimware on it I recommend 'TTL PL2303' programmer.

+Vibration motors will be added to this controllers in the future.

 ## Display and Optics

 FloV3R is designed for an 5.5" 2K @ ~60Hz* LS055R1SX04 display, but with some CAD model editing it could fit pretty much any screen.